Month: August 2017

 This recipe is why I fell in love with canning.
 I was a veggie virgin when it came to home preserving, only having canned jams and jellies before.
 I fell hard for these crispy pods packed with flavor that make you pucker up and smile at the same time.

-This was a recipe that I first found online years ago and have played with it and made it my own, but there are probably tons of recipes similar or exactly like this already out there.
+This was a dilly beans recipe that I first found online years ago.
+I have played with it and made it my own, but there are probably tons of recipes similar or exactly like this already out there.

-The most time consuming part of this recipe is getting all those beans to fit into the jars.
-I use a combo of tall jelly jars, wide mouth pint jars and big old quart jars, just make sure the boiling water bath is at least 2 inches above the tallest jar when processing and you’re good to go.
+The most time consuming part of this dilly beans recipe is getting all those beans to fit into the jars.
+I use a combo of tall jelly jars, wide mouth pint jars, and big old quart jars.
+Just make sure the boiling water bath is at least 2 inches above the tallest jar when processing and you’re good to go.

 Ingredients: